Skip to main content

 Based on my research, it appears that the British were inspired by the Indian Nargisi kofta curry and thus invented their version with the Scotch eggs in the 17th or 18th century.
 Very interesting to learn about food history!
 For more information about the history of Scotch eggs and Nargisi kofta curry, check out this article.

-Why Make Nargisi Kofta?
+Why Make This Chicken Nargisi Kofta Recipe?

 I’ve wanted to try Scotch Eggs for the longest time.
 Now that’s some serious comfort food!
 Nargisi Chicken Kofta is essentially an Indian-style scotch eggs curry.
 We’ll batter our boiled eggs in a spiced minced chicken mixture, and fry those eggs to perfection.
 Add them into a luscious tomato gravy and you’ve got yourself the perfect feast on a cold snowy night!
 I guarantee that this recipe will soothe your soul and be the ultimate treat to your family!

 When making the perfect chicken dinner, you want to ensure you have the best quality of meat.
-Trust me, the quality WILL have an impact on the flavour of the overall dish.
+Trust me, the quality WILL have an impact on the flavor of the overall dish.
 If you’re in Canada, you want to look for this logo so that you know that your protein was raised sustainably and you’ve got the best quality chicken to give you the best results with your Christmas dish!

 Are you ready to switch things up for your holiday cooking?
 Get ready to bundle up with this warming winter chicken recipe and let’s get cooking!

-• Substitute the chicken with mutton or lamb for a more traditional nargisi kofta
+• Substitute the chicken with mutton or lamb for a more traditional nargisi kofta.

 • Breadcrumbs help with the consistency of the meatballs and make it easier to shape.